 Structurally, resinfo contains one or more hashes of the information resource; each hash includes a hash algorithm identifier, the actual hash of the resource and (optionally) the date the hash was computed.

 ("hash algorithm identifier" "base64-string of hash" "hash date")*

 The hash algorithm identifier is a quoted URL, it identifies the specific hashing algorithm by which the following hash was computed.
 The DSig 1.0 compliance document identifies several hash algorithms currently in common use and defines standard URLs for each.
-To ensure that no two hash algorithms use the same identifier, the identifier must be a valid URL.
+To ensure that no two hash algorithm uses the same identifier, the identifier must be a valid URL.
 This in effect creates a distributed registry of unique names which can be created and shared by any community of interest.